 Then, for a time, I felt that somehow I had captured beauty.
 This was before I realized that beauty, true beauty anyway, can not be captured.

 It can only be celebrated.

 This book is my celebration of truth and beauty.
 My paintings are my expression of that celebration.

 My art honors the beauty and strength of women while celebrating their unique individual qualities.

-That probably also best explains why I’m compelled to create in so many different styles and media.
+That probably also explains why I’m compelled to create in many different styles and media.

 Ultimately, each of my artworks is truly unique, not only in their painting process but also in their preparation.
 I meticulously prepare my canvas and metal surfaces specifically for each original artwork.
 Regardless of the media, every painting goes through several steps throughout its making.
-Using a wide variety of mediums, each piece is crafted from beginning to end, producing an original artwork that is unique, inspiring, contemporary. and timeless.
+Using various mediums, each piece is crafted from beginning to end, producing an original artwork that is unique, inspiring, contemporary, and timeless artwork.

-Leonardo da Vinci was quoted as saying “Life is pretty simple: You do some stuff.
-Most fails.
-Some works.
+Leonardo da Vinci was quoted as saying, “Life is pretty simple: You do some stuff.
+Most fail—some work.
 You do more of what works.
 If it works big, others quickly copy it.
 Then you do something else.
 The trick is to do something else.”